BrianGardnerAtl/website/_drafts/composable_icon_resources.md

 Each of these actions display an image and react to click events.
 The Retweet and Like actions also have a selected state to modify their appearance.

-Each action requires a separate compose function which another function combines to represent the row.
+Each action requires a separate compose function.
+Another function combines all of these actions into a row.
 To get something showing in the preview, `Button` is used as a placeholder for each action.

 ```kotlin
 @Composable